 The Best Credit Card for Grocery Store Purchases

 Since the average American household spends approximately $600 a month in groceries, you can easily maximize the 6% bonus and justify the annual fee.
 All of these perks and offers make this card one of the best credit card for groceries options available.

 Although the Blue Cash Preferred has a stellar 6% grocery rewards, it might not be the best credit card for groceries option for you.
 These other recommendations might also fit the bill if you don’t want cash back rewards or don’t want to pay an annual fee.

 Blue Cash Everyday from American Express

 The Blue Cash Everyday® Card from American Express is an alternative to the Blue Cash Preferred.
 Instead of 6% back, you will get 3% back on the first $6,000 in grocery purchases (then 1% after hitting the threshold).
 By maxing out the 3% bonus, you will get $180 a year in bonus cash plus 1% on all remaining bonus categories.

-You will also get unlimited 2% back at U.S. gas stations and departments, plus 1% back on all other purchases.
+You will also get unlimited 2% back at U.S. gas stations and select U.S. department stores, plus 1% back on all other purchases.

 Even though the Blue Cash Everyday doesn’t have an annual fee, it still comes with the following card benefits: